jbowens/codenamesgreen/README.md

 Codenames Green is an app for playing the cooperative variant of the Codenames board game: Codenames Duet.
 It tries to implement the game faithfully, following the game's rules exactly.

 Two or more players divide amongst the two sides, Side A and Side B. They alternate giving clues for their green words, trying to get the other side to guess the green words.
-The game is lost when either side chooses one of the opponent's black words.
+The game is lost when either side chooses one of the black words.
 Players win when all green words on both sides are revealed.

 [Play](https://www.codenamesgreen.com)